Warning The Dorchester Market Car Boot Fund is open from 9am on Monday 9 September and closes at 11:59pm on Sunday 27 October 2024.

 • parish and town councils

-• you must tell us if you change the project as described in your application
+• tell us if you change the project from what you described in your application

 • a copy of your constitution/ terms of reference/ set of rules